rowin1/Pokemon-Showdown-Enhanced-Tooltips/README.md

 ### Installation
 - [Download](https://github.com/rowin1/Pokemon-Showdown-Enhanced-Tooltips/archive/master.zip) the latest version of Pokemon Showdown Enhanced Tooltips
 - Extract Pokemon-Showdown-Enhanced-Tooltips-master and drag and drop the "Pokemon Showdown Enhanced Tooltips" folder into your Chrome extension page.
+Make sure your Chrome is in developer mode (upper right toggle when on the extension page)